mxsunny/mxsunny/README.md

-- 👋 Hi, I’m @devXsunny
+- 👋 Hi, I’m @mxsunny
-- 👀 I’m interested in ...developing web apps
+- 👀 I’m interested in ... finding insights from data
-- 🌱 I’m currently learning ...front end
+- 🌱 I’m currently learning ... data visualization
-- 💞️ I’m looking to collaborate on ...open source
+- 💞️ I’m looking to collaborate on ... open source
-- 📫 How to reach me ...mail- whitewolffive@gmail.com
+- 📫 How to reach me ... mail me- mxsunny10@gmail.com

 <!---
 devxSunny/devxSunny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.